jasonmacduffie/isles-of-maga/races.md

 ### Draculs

-Very rarely, a dragon egg will hatch a humanoid and human-sized dragon without wings, called a Dracul.
+Draculs are a race of humanoid, human-sized dragons without wings.
 They look somewhat like Lacertines, but with the color scales of their parent dragon, and more built.
-Draculs have a tendency to inherit the traits of dragons as well, such as sassiness and hoarding behavior.
-However, because they are substantially weaker than a full-size dragon, they rely much more on social relations to secure their wealth.
-There is an ancient legend of a powerful Orc king who was usurped by a Dracul, and the Orcs respected him for his strength.
-Draculs will not be recognized by most commoners, who likely never even heard of the word Dracul.

-### Diabols

-Diabols are the result of the corrupting influence of Seditionum, either directly from infection by a Soulhaunt or by having two Diabol parents.
-They are rare to the point of being legendary, and most commoners will have no idea what a Diabol is upon seeing one or will have even heard of a Diabol.
-They have various features typical of images of devils such as grey or red skin, horns, and tails.
-Diabols tend to congregate in communes dedicated to worshipping Seditionum.
+Draculs have different colored scales depending on what kind of dragon they descend from.
+Draculs lived in Honstrad but did not colonize Maga, and are not native to Maga.
+For this reason, you are unlikely to meet a Dracul unless it had come from Honstrad recently.

 ### Mechanids